PM backs transition in Venezuela after Trump says US will ‘run’ country

 The UK Government will discuss the ‘evolving situation’ with US counterparts over the coming days, the Prime Minister said.

-Sir Keir Starmer has backed transition in Venezuela after Donald Trump announced America would “run” the country until a “safe” transfer of power.
+Sir Keir Starmer has backed a transition of power in Venezuela after Donald Trump announced the US would “run” the country until a new government takes over.

-The UK Government will discuss the “evolving situation” with US counterparts over the coming days and will “shed no tears” about the end of Nicolas Maduro’s regime, the Prime Minister said.
+The Prime Minister insisted “we shed no tears” over the end of Nicolas Maduro’s regime and said the UK would discuss the “evolving situation” with American counterparts over the coming days.

+It comes after the US president said the country’s leader and his wife, Cilia Flores, had been flown out of Caracas and indicted on “narco-terrorism” charges following overnight strikes on the South American nation.

 In a statement on Sunday evening, Sir Keir said: “The UK has long supported a transition of power in Venezuela.